WhoIsSethDaniel/plenv-meta-inspector/README.md

       # list absolute paths to files installed by the given distribution/s
       plenv list-files -f Moo

+      # list all available Perl releases
+      plenv list-perl-releases

+      # install or update the CPAN::Perl::Releases module and then
+      # list all available Perl releases
+      plenv list-perl-releases -u

 # DESCRIPTION

 Adds several new subcommands to plenv that help with inspecting details of